osilander/203.311/Week5/Week5.md

 ### Background

 To do this variant calling, we first require a reference genome.
 For many organisms there is a standard reference genome.
-Remember, however, that this genome does not represent the diversity of genomes for all individuals of that species.
+Remember, however, that this genome does not represent the diversity of genomes for all individuals of that species.<br><br>

 <img src="graphics/reference_genome.png" title="Are reference genomes evil?" width="350"/><br>
-**Not all they're cracked up to be**<br>
+**Not all they're cracked up to be**<br><br>

 Today's reference genome is the first sequenced SARS-CoV-2 virus, [sequenced using metagenomics in early 2020](./data/A_new_coronavirus.pdf "First SARS-CoV-2 paper").
 The data used to sequence this is detailed in the linked paper, but quickly summarised here: